 1.9 Patients with chronic kidney disease often have accompanying illnesses (comorbidities).
-Some are due to the primary disease, e.g. diabetes may cause blindness and diseases of the nerves and blood vessels.
+Some are due to the primary disease, e.g. diabetes may cause blindness and diseases of blood vessels.
 Others, such as anaemia, bone disease and heart failure, are consequences of the renal failure.
-In addition, many patients with established renal failure, have diseases affecting the heart and blood vessels (vascular) particularly ischaemic heart disease and peripheral vascular disease.
-Comorbidity, can influence the choice of treatment for renal failure and may reduce its benefits.
-Early and aggressive management of CKD-related complications, such as bone mineral abnormalities (hyperparathyroidism), may reduce the incidence of vascular disease.
+In addition, many patients with established renal failure, have diseases affecting the heart and blood vessels particularly ischaemic heart disease and peripheral vascular disease.
+Comorbidity, can influence the choice of treatment for ERF and may reduce its benefits.